Tunguska 2S6M Russian Anti-Aircraft Tank Panda Hobby 1/35

 Probably a lot of etched parts are attached because there are dull mold parts.
 Assembly is difficult, but it becomes sharp.

 I think that the same time is better when I glue a chassis to the rear body panel and the upper part.
-I could assemble it by adjusting the whole when I attach the side fenders together.
+I could assemble it by adjusting the whole when I attach the side fenders.

-The parts are too small and joint is bad.
+The parts are too small and the joint is bad.
 This is the worst combination.
 But I’m working little by little.
-It is a round radar like the big drum, and one of the anti-air cannon.
+It is a round radar like the big drum, and one of the anti-air cannons.

-The manual is easy to view as a whole, but there are some places confusing.
+The manual is easy to view as a whole, but some places are confusing.

-The radar and missile launch tubes, having many small parts, such as machine guns, there are many etched parts which are improving the details.
+The radar and missile launch tubes, having many small parts, such as machine guns, many etched parts are improving the details.

-I completed the turret first, because the missile launchers and anti-aircraft gun are too complicated.
+I completed the turret first because the missile launchers and anti-aircraft guns are too complicated.
 Never mind, there are manual errors and I proceeded with my own interpretation.
 Otherwise, it will not complete all the time.

 I connected the missiles and cannons to the turret, but do not fit tightly.
 This part was quite difficult.
 I fixed the 2 machine-gun to the turret first and the angle was fixed.